 This applies to everything above.
 Your website, blog, social feeds and SEO efforts should always have a magnifying glass on them.
 If something isn’t quite working, don’t just slog it out and hope things will pick up.
 Try something new and see what happens!

-FinTech customer acquisition is always going to be challenging, but by creating your strategy around the six practices above, you’re likely to see a massive boost in the numbers of new customers that you’re reaching.
+FinTech customer or user acquisition is always going to be challenging, but by creating your strategy around the six practices above, you’re likely to see a massive boost in the numbers of new customers that you’re reaching.

 Here’s the main takeaway: Provide value, be personable and keep an eye on the data.
 You’ll soon be reaching your goals.